eicc27/Pixcrawl-Full/README.md

     * Arbitrarily check if R and NR pics have been misplaced.
     * Use breakpoints.

 6. The program is not necessarily up to date.
-Because pixiv sometimes changes its url format and at that time, the strings in the program must be simultaneously updated.
+Because pixiv sometimes changes its url format, at that time the strings in the program must be simultaneously updated.